JetBrains/teamcity-dotnet-plugin/plugin-dotnet-agent/src/main/csharp/TeamCity.Dotnet.Plugin.Agent/README.md

 ## Restrictions

-– Currently supported only .NET 6.0.xxx, 7.0.xxx, 8.0.xxx
+* Currently supported only .NET 6.0.xxx, 7.0.xxx, 8.0.xxx
+* Assembled for `net6.0`; to make it compatible with installed framework with higher version use `--roll-forward LatestMajor`
-– Target resolution for projects works only for Debug tests mode
+* Target resolution for projects works only for Debug tests mode